-An increased risk of colon cancer has been consistently reported for men with high BMIs.
+An increased risk of colon tumors have been consistently reported for men with high BMIs.

 But while an obese women’s overall risk for colon cancer is less…

-- "Women with a high BMI who are either premenopausal or postmenopausal and taking estrogens have an increased risk of colon cancer similar to that found for men with a high BMI."
+- “Women with a high BMI who are either premenopausal or postmenopausal and taking estrogens have an increased risk of colon tumors similar to that found for men with a high BMI.”